Preparing graduates for today’s careers and tomorrow’s opportunities.

 Flexibility & Options

-The Information Science and Technology Department offers two majors, Computer Science and Information Systems.
+The Information Science and Technology Department offers two majors, Computing and Information Systems.
 Each involve the same four core courses and the same two focus areas (software development and information technology).
 Students can explore both majors before choosing one and can pursue either focus area from both majors.
-There are several minors that can be pursued.

 Technical and Essential Non-Technical Competencies

-The Information Systems program is designed to immerse the student in experiences which will allow them to gain competencies that are both technical and non-technical, but mutually essential to be successful in the industry.
+The Computing program is designed to immerse the student in experiences which will allow them to gain competencies that are both technical and non-technical, but mutually essential to be successful in the industry.

 Active and Experiential Learning

 Our students are expected to be active participants in their learning during class time.
-You should also expect to engage as developing professionals through a community service project, internship, and capstone project—required as part of the majors—along with research opportunities in machine learning, parallel processing and virtual reality.
+You should also expect to engage as developing professionals through a community service project, internship, and capstone project along with research opportunities in machine learning, parallel processing and virtual reality.